MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

    :::image type="content" source="../../assets/images/messaging-extension/link-unfurling-app-less-adaptive-card-payload-editor.png" alt-text="Screenshots shows an example of micro-capability template added in the card payload editor in Adaptive Card Designer.":::

 1. You can add the attributes available in the template to your website metadata in the **SAMPLE DATA EDITOR**.
-1. To preview the adaptive card unfurl experience, select **Preview mode**.
+1. To preview the Adaptive Card unfurl experience, select **Preview mode**.

 You can also experience the rich unfurl experience for other templates in the similar way and update your website with the supported template metadata.
 After you've added [schema.org](<https://schema.org/>) metadata to your website, you can view the rich unfurl preview of your link by pasting it in the Teams message compose area.